puppetlabs/puppetlabs-helm/README.md

 ##### `host`

-Address of Tiller.
+Address of tiller.
 Overrides $HELM_HOST

 Default: `undef`

 ##### `kube_context`

-Name of the kubeconfig context to use
+Name of the kubeconfig context to use.

 Default: `undef`

 ##### `save`

-Save packaged chart to local chart repository
+Specifies whether to save the packaged chart to the local chart repository.

 Values: `'true','false'`